Small plane lands on Chicago’s busy Lake Shore Drive

 Chicago Fire Department spokesman Larry Langford says the pilot reported the engine lost power, forcing him to land the aircraft on the southbound lanes of Lake Shore Drive.
 The unidentified pilot flew the aircraft under a pedestrian bridge before landing south of the McCormick Place convention center.
 No one was injured.

-A city official said the Ercoupe 415-D was headed to Ohio after taking part in an air show in Kenosha, Wisconsin.
+A city official said the Ercoupe 415-D was headed to Ohio after taking part in an air show in Oshkosh, Wisconsin.

 Police and fire personnel pushed the plane onto the parkway more than an hour after it landed, reopening three of four southbound lanes to traffic backed up for miles.